RileyMeta/Bash-Dialog/README.md

 ## Bash Coding
 Bash _is_ an entire scripting language.
 Although it may not be as powerful as something like C or Python, it does directly interact with the system kernel allowing you to perform powerful operations quickly.

-> See the Basic Example below for more info
+> See the [Basic Example](https://github.com/RileyMeta/Bash-Dialog/tree/main/Examples/Basic_Examples) for more info

 ### Linking multiple files
 Bash does allow for linking of multiple files as if they were a single file with one of the following: